 Are you thinking about getting the Timex Expedition Scout watch?
 So, you probably want to know everything about it before you go and add another wristwatch to your growing collection.
-Well, you are definitely in the right place – we can tell you all little details, both the good and the bad ones.
+Well, you are definitely in the right place – we can tell you all the little details, both the good and the bad ones.

 The Expedition Scout watch is one of Timex’s all-time best sellers.
 It’s almost as popular as the iconic Weekender, and you can actually check out a detailed comparison of the two Timex watches I did a while back.

-At first glance it looks rather plain.
+At first glance, it looks rather plain.
 Such a simple watch.
 So why in the world is it so popular?
 The affordable price tag is one reason.
 And all the others are explained in this detailed review!

 Timex Expedition Scout Features

 In this review, I will be talking about the Expedition Scout 40 mm version.
 But, you should know that there are a lot of different versions of this watch.
-The Expedition Scout collection mostly features different options for the size of the dial and material of the strap.
+The Expedition Scout collection mostly features different options for the size of the dial and the material of the strap.
 We’re focusing on the 40mm dial, but I’ll tell you about all the strap options that are available as well.

 There is also a version of this watch that has a Chronograph, but I won’t talk in detail about it in this particular review.
 Feel free to check it out on Amazon though, if you are interested.